 Spring Training 2023: Get Ready to Photograph Minor League Baseball

 Minor League Baseball trumps the Big Leagues.
-Tickets are significantly cheaper, is casual and parking is way easier.
+Tickets are significantly cheaper, atmosphere is casual and parking is easier.
 Plus the players are playing for heart, not purse.
 Although ballplayers on the farm teams may not have the talent or skills of the guys in The Show, the action—and therefore your chance for a great shot—is equal.

 Here’s your guide to finding the teams near you, preparing for the event, and coming back with the most rewarding photos.